johnsonfash/indexdb-prisma/README.md

 ```

 **2\.
 Schema**
-Database schema is required in order to initialise database.
-It must by an object with the keys representing a database table, and the value of each key must be an object with each key value of type  `DBTypes`
+Database schema is required in order to initialise indexdb database.
+It must be an object with object properties/keys representing a database table, and the value of each key/property must be an object with each properties/keys value of type  `DBTypes`

 **3\.
 DBTypes**

-A DBType is a represent the value of schema key, available types include
+A DBType represent the type for each tables column in a schema object.
+Available types include
 `StringType`, `NumberType`, `ArrayType`, `ObjectType`, `BooleanType`, `BigIntType`, `SymbolType`, `DateType`, `AutoIncrement`

 These types can be imported for use in your schema file.

 **4\.
-Example schema type and explanation**
+Example schema object and explanation**

 ```typescript
 const schemaMockup = {